 However you decide to do this, it is a very low prep compare and contrast activity.
-Really, all you need is the write question to have your students come up with thoughtful rankings!
+Really, all you need is the right question to have your students come up with thoughtful rankings!

 Fiction Topics: Ideas for Including Rankings in Your Lessons

-Below are some ideas on how to include this ranking activity while studying literature with your 3rd grade, 4th grade, or 5th grade students.
+Below are some ideas and questions you can use to include this ranking activity while studying literature with your 3rd grade, 4th grade, or 5th grade students.

 • Which character from the book would you most like to be friends with?
 Rank the characters from the one you would MOST like to be friends with to the one you would LEAST like to be friends with.
 Explain your reasoning.